All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Prior Authorization: What to Expect

-If your plan does cover Rybelsus, you will almost certainly need prior authorization.
+If your plan does cover Rybelsus, you'll almost certainly need prior authorization.
 Here is what that process looks like:

 1. Your physician submits a prior authorization request to the insurance company, including your diagnosis, medical history, lab values (A1C, fasting glucose), and medications tried previously.